 3 See the Guidance to Rule 25.

-4 The Deferred Calls and Supplementary Calls pertaining to the current Policy Year would be calculated by reference to a reduced Advance Call under the pro rating provisions of Rule 26, if the entry was terminated or ceased during the course of that year.
+4 The Supplementary Calls pertaining to the current Policy Year would be calculated by reference to a reduced Estimated Total Call under the pro rating provisions of Rule 26, if the entry was terminated or ceased during the course of that year.

 5 However, payment of Release Calls does not release the Member from his liability to pay Overspill Calls in relation to any Policy Year during which his Ships were entered in the Association.
 See (D) below.